The "Sign Text File" command can be found here: Advanced > MicroSD Card > Sign Text File

 There are restrictions on the message to be signed, including:

-These restrictions are also applied to messages signed using the USB protocol.
+These restrictions are also applied to messages signed using the USB protocol and NFC.

 Here is a full example.
 Starting with this text file: